 As a freelancer, your income is likely to fluctuate from year to year.
-As a result, many lenders will use an average of up to the last three years to establish your affordability.
+As a result, many lenders will use an average of the last three years to establish your affordability.

 If you’re a sole trader, lenders will use your net income to establish your affordability.
 If you’re a director of a limited company, lenders may consider your salary and dividends.
 Some lenders may even allow you to use retained profits in a business.

 Using an income from freelancing can raise issues when applying for a mortgage, particularly around affordability.
-That’s why a larger than average deposit can boost your chances of approval quite considerably.
+That’s why a larger-than-average deposit can considerably boost your approval chances.
 Lenders base their decisions on the risks involved with each applicant.
 Saving the largest deposit possible can minimise the risk attached to your application.

 Aim for a deposit of at least 25%.
-You may also benefit from the best deals if you’re able to save deposits of 30-40%.
+You can also benefit from the best deals if you can save deposits of 30-40%.

-Mortgage advisors for freelancers
+Mortgage advice for freelancers

+Even if an underwriter has a specific issue with your application, advisors can often ease any concerns by providing the correct paperwork.
 Preparation is crucial in getting a mortgage, especially as a freelancer.
-You can speak to an advisor by making an enquiry below.
-We’ll then go through your situation in detail to let you know what’s possible.
+You can speak to an advisor by making an enquiry.
+We’ll then review your situation to let you know what’s possible.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.